EPIC-EU/mec/docs/issues.md

 # Issue tracker

-This document describes how the issue tracker is used by the TEAMMATES project.
+This document describes how the issue tracker is used by the MEC project.

 * [Issue lifecycle](#issue-lifecycle)
 * [Issue labels](#issue-labels)